ydon0213/ydon0213_9103_TUT08_GroupB/README.md

 ### Technical Explanation

-The setInterval(updateColors, 1000) is used to update colors every second, creating the animation effect.
+The animation effect is achieved using setInterval(updateColors, 1000), which updates colors every second.
 Each circle type (medium, border, and big) has an updateColors method.
-This method is called every second by updateColors, which iterates over all instances and updates their colors.
+This method is called every second by updateColors, iterating over all instances and updating their colors.
 Each class has a generateColours or similar method to create arrays of random colors.